dice-roller/documentation/docs/guide/notation/modifiers.md

 This can be achieved by adding a [Compare Point](#compare-point) notation directly after the die notation.

-For example, a "pool" of 10 sided dice where you count the number of dice that roll an 8 or higher as "successes":
+For example; a "pool" of 10 sided dice where you count the number of dice that roll an 8 or higher as "successes":

 ```javascript
 5d10>=8